-NCA Site Approximate No. of Receivers Location and receivers NCA07 Clyde maintenance and stabling facility 1,952 East of James Ruse Drive, this catchment is mostly commercial and covers Rosehill Gardens racecourse (and associated stables), the Clyde commercial/industrial area, and Silverwater and Newington.
+NCA Site Approximate No. of Receivers Location and receivers NCA06 Clyde maintenance and stabling facility 207 South of the M4 Motorway in Granville.
+The catchment is mostly residential adjacent to the motorway, with some commercial use in the south-east.
+NCA07 Clyde maintenance and stabling facility 1,952 East of James Ruse Drive, this catchment is mostly commercial and covers Rosehill Gardens racecourse (and associated stables), the Clyde commercial/industrial area, and Silverwater and Newington.
 Residential receivers and Newington Public School are in the south-east.
 NCA08 Sydney Olympic Park metro station 95 West of Australia Avenue at Sydney Olympic Park.
 This NCA is a mixture of commercial, including two stadiums, and outdoor areas including Sydney Olympic Park Athletic Centre, Sydney Olympic Park Hockey Centre, Sydney Olympic Park Aquatic Centre and the Cathy Freeman Park.
 The nearest receivers are commercial buildings on Dawn Fraser Avenue, Olympic Boulevard, Herb Elliott Avenue and Figtree Drive.
 Two hotels and the New South Wales Rugby League Centre of Excellence educational building are also located within the catchment.
 NCA09 Sydney Olympic Park metro station 32 East of Australia Avenue.
 This NCA is a mixture of commercial, residential and outdoor active areas including Bicentennial Park, Bressington Park and Mason Park.
 Residential receivers within the catchment are located on Australia Avenue, Bennelong Parkway and Betty Cuthbert Avenue